joerup/SwiftSPICE/README.md

 The SPICE Toolkit, developed by NASA's Navigation and Ancillary Information Facility (NAIF), is widely used in space science and engineering applications.
 SwiftSPICE makes it easy to integrate these powerful capabilities directly into Swift-based apps and simulations.

-To use SwiftSPICE, you'll need to load SPK (Spacecraft and Planet Kernel) files, which contain ephemeris data for celestial bodies.
+To use **SwiftSPICE**, you'll need to load SPK (Spacecraft and Planet Kernel) files, which contain ephemeris data for celestial bodies.

---
+---

 ## Setup